steveroe317/humidity-monitor/README.md

 sudo mkdir /var/log/humidity-monitor
 sudo chown username:username /var/log/humidity-monitor/
 ```

+# Google Firestore setup

+Setting up a Google Firestore database is not required for monitoring humidity
+but enables reading humidity logs from a remote location,

 Create a firestore database for the log info.
 See Google's
 [Get Started with Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart)